Zhabonchik/public-obsidian-vault-java-concurrency/content/archive/ARCHIVED; YouSim Launches Identity Simulation on X.md

 In response to popular demand, today we're imbuing the [@YouSimDotAI](https://x.com/YouSimDotAI) Twitter account with the ability to simulate identities natively on X.

-Keep reading for max context, or [[YouSim Launches Identity Simulation on X#^393e71|jump ahead to learn how to get started]].
+Keep reading for max context, or [[ARCHIVED; YouSim Launches Identity Simulation on X#^393e71|jump ahead to learn how to get started]].

 ## Caught in the Memetic Hurricane